 Tell us a little about yourself:

-I’ve been married to my husband for almost 14 years but have known him since sixth grade.
-We have two pretty amazing adult children.
-My husband owns a tree service.
-Before being assaulted I was a case manager at a community mental health agency.
-We live in a small town about forty-five minutes outside Nashville with three dogs.
-For anyone wondering, three dogs are too many.
-I enjoy spending time with my family and friends, reading, watching trash TV, and music, being outside when it’s nice, gardening, walking, biking, and the occasional adventure to a thrift store or antique shop.
+We live in a small town about forty-five minutes outside Nashville with our three dogs—though, for anyone wondering, three dogs are definitely too many!
+I enjoy spending time with family and friends, reading, watching trash TV, listening to music, being outdoors, gardening, walking, biking, and going on the occasional thrift store or antique shop adventure.

 What’s your eye story?